 Hercules (2014) - Review

-Originally published October, 2015.
+Originally published October 2015

 Everybody loves Greek mythology!
 Well... of all the mythological legends and stories that I studied in school, Greek and Egyptian mythology were the ones that I recall being the most popular among my classmates; Norse mythology was too difficult to pronounce half of the time.
 There are countless different Greek myths that people know, and I had a dozen different books with children's versions of the Greek myths growing up.
 Some may know the Odyssey front to back.
-Some may know all the stories around the various Titans.
+Some may know all the stories about the various Titans.
 Some may know all about Zeus' conjugal visits with the women of the mortal world.
 But of all the legends, Hercules is probably the most well-known--even though the Greek spelling is Heracles and people actually know the Roman name more.
-You may not know every single trial he conquered, but you know a lion and a hydra is involved somewhere.
+You may not know every single trial he conquered, but you know a lion and a hydra are involved somewhere.

 It's surprising then that for the 2014 movie, in the age of CGI, they decided not to do some epic depiction of his trials.
 Instead, we were served a "realistic spin" on the legend.
 Oh wait, the movie is directed by Brett Ratner and he does whatever he wants regardless of the source material-- if you don't know who Ratner is, in a nutshell, he is pretty much the Kanye West of film directing with a lot of misogyny thrown in there to spice it up and probably 1/4 the success.
 I'm sure he thought he was very clever when he made Hercules, and I think it did well enough at the box office.
 The problem with his design is that no one really wanted to see this movie, they just didn't realize it until they were watching it.